bunchsoft/WallpaperChanger/README.md

 # Wallpaper Changer

 A macOS menu bar application that automatically changes your desktop wallpaper at customizable intervals.
-[Download the latest here](https://github.com/bunchsoft/WallpaperChanger/releases/latest) (see below if the app fails to launch).
+[Available on the App Store](https://apps.apple.com/app/wallpaper-changer-from-url-api/id6746328538)!

 This project was an example trying to build a simple "vibe coded" application.